1/4 Zip Pullover Pockets: Chest, Side or No Pocket?

 And sometimes, it changes the cost more than the buyer expects.

-So the better approach is not “add pockets if possible.”
+So the better approach is not:

 The better approach is: